Inside Kolkata: The Scam Capital of The World

 Scam callers mostly target people older than 65 years, often claiming to work with Amazon, Microsoft, or the government.
 Sadly, hundreds, if not thousands, of Australians fall victim to these scammers each year.

-Over the years, the number of calls, texts, and email scams has increased significantly, with some people receiving up to four texts a day from unknown numbers.
+Over the years, the number of scam calls, texts, and emails has grown a lot.
+Some people get up to four texts a day from unknown numbers.

-In 2021 alone, Australians have lost about $205 million to scammers who pose as Australian Tax Office, Microsoft, or Amazon.
+In 2021, Australians lost about $205 million to scammers.
+These scammers pretended to be from the Australian Tax Office, Microsoft, or Amazon.
 Things got so bad that Telstra launched a new SMS scam filter tool to counter the number of Aussies falling victims to scams.

-Besides being annoying, scam texts tend to install malware that steals personal and financial information, allowing scammers to hack into the victim’s accounts and steal money.
+Scam texts are not just annoying.
+They can also install malware that steals personal and financial information.
+This allows scammers to hack into victims’ accounts and take their money.

-The rise of scam texts, calls, and emails is evidence enough that scammers and hackers are constantly learning a new way to steal their victims’ details and commit fraud.
+Scam texts, calls, and emails are on the rise.
+This shows that scammers and hackers are always finding new ways to steal personal information and commit fraud.
 So, it’s high time to learn how to protect yourself from scams.
-In case you’ve been scammed, change your passwords immediately, check if there’s a way to get your money back and report the scam to the right authorities.
+If you have been scammed, change your passwords right away.
+Check if you can get your money back.
+Report the scam to the proper authorities.

 References